BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 Overall these models are "event driven".
-There is several ways of building these kind of models, but for simplicity, these models are built using a very nimble engine provided by the native simulator, the "hw scheduler".
+There is several ways of building these kind of models, but for simplicity, these models are built using a very nimble engine provided by the native simulator, the "HW scheduler" (`nsi_hws`).

 ### About the event scheduling

 In reality any action performed by a HW peripheral will take some amount of time.<br>
-For our purposes any HW process which takes too short for the SW to realize, will be modelled as being instantaneous in simulation time.
+For our purposes any HW process which takes too short for the SW to realize, will be modeled as being instantaneous in simulation time.
 Such processes will just be implemented as a C function (or a set of them), which will change the models status as needed.

 Other processes do take a considerable amount of time, like for example sending a radio packet, or generating a random number.<br>
-Such processes will be modelled in a bit more complex way:
+Such processes will be modeled in a bit more complex way:

   * The process model may use one or several "events"/timers.
   * When needed these timers will be set at a point in the future where some